Ajit Narain Haksar: ITC

-Haksar joined ITC in 1948, and was made Marketing Director in 1966.
-By 1968, Haksar was made Deputy Chairman and was then instated as chairman in 1969.
+Haksar joined ITC in 1948 as a trainee in Marketing, and was rose to become the marketing director in 1966.
+By 1968, Haksar was made deputy chairman and was then instated as chairman in 1969.
 He retired from ITC in 1983 after 34 years with the company, and was succeeded by his brother-in-law, Jagdish Narain Sapru.
 Haksar was known as the chairman who first took ITC out of purely the tobacco industry and into hotels and paperboards.

+Other endeavours

+In 1977, Haksar founded the ITC Sangeet Research Academy, a Hindustani classical music academy located in Kolkata, India.
+The academy has played a significant role in the revival and preservation of India's rich musical heritage.

+In 1995, he founded the EMPI Business School Group, New Delhi, and served as the founder patron chairman till his death.